Volue-Public/energy-smp-docs/docs/operations/monitoring.md

 Summary/description:

-- This service is running in the Scada environment and downloads messages from a defined queue and stores the content as files in a specified directory.
+- This service is running in the SCADA environment and downloads messages from a defined queue and stores the content as files in a specified directory.

 Output: